claydonkey/bitFlip/README.md

 * [Lambda Syntax] - Just gotta try it out
 * [Scala equivalent] - Look at the sveltness of the code - and the tardiness.

+### NB population counter
+As a way to see how fast avx instruction can be.
+I also include the popcnt instruction which requires no lashing together of assmebly.
+This is benchmarked at

 ### Installation

 bitFlip has both a cmake installer and makefiles.